Home General country informationMexico – General info

 Are available in many larger hotels.

-Internet service provider is e.g. Internet Mexico (Internet: www.internet.com.mx).
-Internet cafes are available in all regions, especially in the main tourist areas.
+Internet provider is e.g. Internet Mexico (Internet: www.internet.com.mx).
+Internet cafes can be found in all regions, especially in the main tourist areas.

 Internet TLD = .mx